By Cohort | |

 Natalia Caporale

-CAMPOS Faculty Scholar (2015-2016) and Lecturer with Potential for Security of Employment of Neurobiology, Physiology and Behavior
+Associate Professor and Lecturer with Potential for Security of Employment of Neurobiology, Physiology and Behavior

 Natalia Caporale was born in Argentina, where she conducted her undergraduate studies in Biology at the prestigious Universidad de Buenos Aires.
 She then came to the US to pursue her PhD in Neuroscience at UC Berkeley, where she conducted research into the cellular and circuit mechanisms of learning and memory in Dr. Yang Dan’s lab.
 While at Berkeley, Dr. Caporale was awarded the HHMI Predoctoral Fellowship (2002-2007), and also several awards for her teaching and dedication to her students.